Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories

 is used to assimilate the latest measurement into our estimate of the current mean via

 During the forward pass, we store each $\vmuhat_{l\vert l}$, $\mSighat_{l,l\vert l}$, and $\mSighat_{l,l\vert l-1}$ to be used during the smoothing step.

-The backward pass or ``smoother'' incorporates the remaining observations $\vy_{l+1}, \ldots, \vy_L$ into the optimal estimate of each $\vz_l$ using an efficient recursion introduced by \cite{Rauch1963solutions}.
+The backward pass or ``smoother'' incorporates the remaining observations $\vy_{l+1}, \ldots, \vy_L$ into the optimal estimate of each $\vz_l$ using another recursion.
 Given the mean of the posterior Gaussian distribution one time-step in the future $\vmuhat_{l+1}$, the smoothing gain

 is computed in order to update the mean of the posterior distribution at the current time-step

 The posterior covariance matrices are also computed recursively according to

 The backward recursion is initialized with the final step of the Kalman filter $\vmuhat_L = \vmuhat_{L\vert L}$, and $\mSighat_{L,L} = \mSighat_{L,L\vert L}$.
 Finally, we have obtained the required parameters of the inference distribution, namely $\lbrace \vmuhat_l \rbrace_{l=0}^L$, $\lbrace \mSighat_{l,l} \rbrace_{l=0}^L$, and $\lbrace \mSighat_{l,l+1} \rbrace_{l=0}^{L-1}$, to be used during the maximization stage of the EM algorithm.